 The acquisition, downloading, and illegal viewing of copyrighted material/content (i.e. illegally streaming movies, video, BitTorrent, etc.) using any RMCAD resources is prohibited.
 Violators will be subject to punitive action, up to, and including expulsion.

-The TECHBAR offers many digital devices for on-campus student checkout, including digital video cameras, digital SLRs, audio recording devices, lighting kits, tripods and more.
-Game Art and Photography equipment is only checked out to select students with appropriate department head, or department chair approval.
+The TECHBAR offers many digital devices for on-campus student checkout, including digital video cameras, digital SLRs, audio recording devices, lighting kits, tripods, and more.
+Game Art and Photography equipment is only checked out to select students with the appropriate department head or department chair approval.